mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

     cpsie i // Enable interrupts
 ~~~

-With that the general configureation of the chip is done.
+With that the general configuration of the chip is done.
 We can now configure
 the parts of the chip we want to use and start running our application loop.
 In
-this example that means to enable and set as an `OUTPUT` the GPIO pin hte led
+this example that means to enable and set as an `OUTPUT` the GPIO pin the led
 is connected to.

 <div class="code-header">crt0.s</div>